SachinRammoorthy/MonumentRecognition/README.md

 # MonumentRecognition
 A TF model that recognizes 5 monuments from images.
 Built with images scraped via Google Images

-MonumentRecognition
-A TF model that recognizes 5 monuments from images.
-Built with images scraped via Google Images

 This is a TensorFlow model that classifies a given image of the Taj Mahal, Statue of Liberty, Eiffel Tower, Big Ben clock, or the Sydney Opera House.
 In addition, all images used to train the model are from Google Images and are free of copyright (filtered out using the tool on Google Images)

-This model was created using transfer learning.
+This model was created using transfer learning, since deep learning from scratch can take a lot of time and resources.

 Procedure:
 1. Search up “Taj Mahal” on Google Images.
 Scroll down the page upto a point where the images start to get irrelevant.